 Rainfall measurements taken

 All collected data is open access and freely available at the database of Smartphones4Water.
 Please visit their platform and check out the data points.
-Fill in the Start to End dates, and navigate to Ghana, to see the rainfall measurements over time.
+Fill in the Start to End dates, and navigate to Ghana, to see the precipitation measurements over time.

 Current activities of the project